Steps to Help Protect Eligible Patients

 Remind patients to highlight their risk for severe RSV when requesting AREXVY at their local pharmacy.

-*Please see the full list of CDC-identified risk factors for severe RSV disease.
+*Please see the full list of CDC-identified risk factors for severe RSV illness.

 Vaccinating with AREXVY is a conversation worth having.